onap/archived-cli/docs/open_cli_schema_version_1_0.rst

 ~~~~~~~
 *version* entry allows to mention the particular version of service for which
 command is implemented.
 For example, the service 'aai' in the product
-'onap-1.1' having versions like v11.
+'onap-amsterdam' having versions like v11.

     service:
         version: v11